replit/kaboom/site/tutorials/move-sprite-tutorial.md

 ]);
 ```

 We created a `player` variable to enable us to manipulate the 'bean' sprite using methods later on.
 Methods allow us to perform certain actions on sprites.
-For example, if we want to handle movements such jumping, checking for collisions, and as we'll see in this tutorial, changing directions.
+For example, if we want to handle movements such as jumping, checking for collisions, and as we'll see in this tutorial, changing directions.

 ## Step 2 - moving to the right